310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora worried %}
-W-w-w-we don't have any authority here!
+W-w-w-we don’t have any authority here!
 But the public’s not allowed beyond that point — it says so in the guidebook!
 {% endbubble %}

 {% bubble Souma %}